-Students who need to leave the school throughout the day for an appointment or other valid reason, must bring written permission from home at the beginning of the day and take this note to Student Services to be signed by the Deputy.
-This signed note is taken by the student to class and shown to the teacher which gives the student permission to leave the class.
-Before leaving the school grounds, the student must go to the Student Services office, show their note to the office staff and record their details in the SIGN IN / SIGN OUT BOOK.
-They will be issued with a Student Leave Pass to take with them.
-On returning to school they are required to sign back in the SIGN IN / SIGN OUT book and obtain a late note for class if required.
+Students who need to leave the school throughout the day for an appointment or other valid reason, must notify Student Services via phone, SMS, email or written permission.
+Before leaving the school grounds, the student must go to the Student Services office, so they can be issued with a Student Leave Pass to take with them.
+On returning to school they are required to sign back in at Student Services and obtain a late note to reenter class.